AutoFlowLabs/nativebridge-support/README.md

 About NativeBridge
 # Run native mobile apps effortlessly for instant demos, reviews, collaboration, and testing - all in one place.

-NativeBridge.io brings the power of mobile app testing, preview, and collaboration directly into your Browser & VS Code/Cursor environment.
+NativeBridge.io brings the power of mobile app testing, preview, and collaboration directly into your Browser & IDE(VS Code/Cursor etc.) environment.
 Test, share, and get feedback on your mobile applications without ever leaving your editor.

 ![NativeBridge.io Banner](https://github.com/user-attachments/assets/dee43c9e-9620-4863-9a17-da1f07b14ce0)